hpsa/hpe-application-automation-tools-plugin/collection-tool/test-result-collection-tool/src/main/assemblies/content/readme.txt

     # Proxy username
     proxyuser=test

-Location of this configuration file can be manually specified as an argument (-c option) or it can be automatically detected (when file with configuration named 'config.properties' is placed in the same directory as this tool).
+If the configuration file is named 'config.properties' and is in same directory as this tool, it is automatically detected.
+Otherwise, pass the configuration file pathname as a command-line argument (-c option).

-Taxonomy tags, field tags, product areas and backlog items can be specified multiple times (e.g. -t "OS:Linux" -t "DB:Oracle").
-If there is an output file specified (--output-file option), this tool will write the output XML (created from a single input JUnit report) to file instead of pushing it to the server.
+Taxonomy tags, field tags, product areas and backlog items can be specified more than once (e.g. -t "OS:Linux" -t "DB:Oracle").

+If an output file is specified (--output-file option), this tool writes the output XML to a file instead of pushing it to the server.
 No server or credential specification is required in this case.
+The output XML is created from a single input JUnit report.

-If there is no command line specification of the started time (--started option), current system time will be used in this field for non-internal test results.
-Some server-side errors (e.g. invalid release ID) can cause test result push failure even when the pushed XML is well formatted.
-User can use a skip-errors flag (-e option) to push such a test result anyway.
+If there is no command line specification of the start time (--started option), the current system time is used for JUnit test results.

+Some server-side errors can cause test result push failure even when the pushed XML is well formatted.
+You can use the skip-errors flag (-e option) to force pushing such a test result.

 Password handling
 -----------------

-There are three ways, how to enter the password:
+The password can be entered in the following ways:

-1. User is prompted to enter password to console
+*  User is prompted to enter password on console

-2. Password is entered directly to command line (--password option)
+*  Password is entered directly to command line (--password option)

-3. Password is entered from file (--password-file option)
+*  Password is entered from file (--password-file option)

 Supported test result formats
 -----------------------------

 This tool accepts JUnit test reports.
-This format is shown on the following example:
+This format is shown in the following example:

     <!-- element encapsulating testcases -->
     <testsuite>